-- Naruto looked like it was doing this (or Third Line, Some Waiting) with Konoha, Taka, Pain, and the rest of the Akatsuki, but recently the plot lines have converged (except one which just ended) and more or less all happen within the same issue or so.
+- Naruto looked like it was doing this (or Third Line, Some Waiting) with Konoha, Taka, Pain, and the rest of the Akatsuki, but as of the Shinobi World War, the plot lines have converged (except one which just ended) and more or less all happen within the same issue or so.

 - The anime seems to be trying to lessen the effect of this by switching around the order of events to keep the narrative more on one story line at a time (for instance, in the manga, Sasuke finally finding Itachi and then fighting him was split up into two halves with Jiraiya's investigation of Pain in the Rain Village between them, while in the anime those two storylines happened separately and in their entire length at once).

 - The school festival mega-arc has Negi visiting nearly all of his students, entering a fighting tournament, and dealing with the machinations of his time-travelling Martian descendant.
 This is actually a clever aversion of this trope though, as Negi uses time travel to do everything in the three days of the festival, and you see it from Negi's chronological point of view instead of a bunch of scene-cuts.

 - The Magic World arc comes close to this: the main plot is still moving at a good pace, but some of the subplots (especially Yue's Laser-Guided Amnesia and the fate of the real Asuna) are still awaiting resolution (although the latter case is almost certainly being saved for The Reveal).
 Whether this is a problem depends on the reader.

 - Ghost in the Shell: Stand Alone Complex Solid State Society was originally planned as a third season, and tried to juggle about four slightly connected storylines at the same time.
 Had it been a season and not a movie, there would definetly have been a fifth storyline.